Wake Forest University: Rankings and reputation

-In the 2023 U.S. News & World Report America's Best Colleges report, Wake Forest ranked tied for 31st for "Best Undergraduate Teaching", 64th for "Best Value", and tied for 47th overall among national universities in the U.S. Forbes ranked Wake Forest as 33rd in Research Universities and 46th in Private Colleges.
+In the 2027 U.S. News & World Report America's Best Colleges report, Wake Forest ranked 12th for "Best Undergraduate Teaching", 32nd for "Best Value", and tied for 34th overall among national universities in the U.S. Forbes ranked Wake Forest as 33rd in Research Universities and 46th in Private Colleges.
 In 2024, U.S. News & World Report ranked Wake Forest 3rd among best national universities in North Carolina behind Duke University and University of North Carolina at Chapel Hill.
 Wake Forest is accredited by the Southern Association of Colleges and Schools.
 Wake Forest is often listed as a Hidden Ivy and Southern Ivy institution, due to its similar academic excellence of the eight Ivy League universities.